UoMResearchIT/r-shiny-course/courseNotes.md

 >
 >When we create a new Shiny app we can create a single file (`app.R`), or as two separate files (`ui.R` and `server.R`).
 The latter format used to be the only method of definining an Shiny app, but can still be useful when building a more complicated app, as it allows us to separate the user interface (`ui.R`) from the server logic (`server.R`).
 As we will be building a relatively small app, we'll use the single file approach.

-When we create a new Shiny app in RStudio, it creates an example app that allows us to alter the number of bins in a histogram.
-This uses an example data-set that is provided with R of the waiting times for the erruption of the "Old Faithful" geyser.
+When we create a new Shiny app in R Studio, it creates an example app that allows us to alter the number of bins in a histogram.
+This uses an example data-set that is provided with R of the waiting times for the eruption of the "Old Faithful" geyser.

 We can run the app by pressing the "Run App" button in the toolbar (or by pressing Ctrl+Shift+Enter).
-This will launch an browser window within RStudio where we can interact with our app.
+This will launch an browser window within R Studio where we can interact with our app.

 The example app doesn't load any external data or functions (The `faithful` dataset is provided with R).
 When we run an app, it sets its location as the working directory.
 When we deploy an app it is much easier if all its dependencies are in the same directory.